Massachusetts E-Cigarette Unit Sales by Flavor

 -100.0%

-All other-flavored e-cigarette sales decreased from 32.4 thousand to 7.9 thousand (-75.6%); unit share increased from 5.9% to 11.4%.
+All other-flavored e-cigarette sales decreased from 32.4 thousand to 135 (-99.6%); unit share decreased from 5.9% to 0.2%.

 Δ Unit Sales

-Between 12/4/2022 and 5/18/2025 clear/other cooling flavored e-cigarette sales increased from 8.0 thousand to 16.4 thousand (+105.9%); unit share increased from 1.4% to 23.6%.
+Nationally, sales of novel clear and other-cooling flavored e-cigarettes increased starting around December 2022.
+In Massachusetts, between 12/4/2022 and 9/7/2025, clear/other cooling flavored e-cigarette sales increased from 7.6 thousand to 23.3 thousand (+208.9%); unit share increased from 7.4% to 32.2%.

 Δ Unit Sales

-Retail sales data are based on custom research by the CDC Foundation using Circana retail POS (Multi-Outlet and Convenience).
+Retail sales data are based on custom research by the CDC Foundation using Circana retail POS (Multi-Outlet+ and Convenience).
 Financial support was provided by Bloomberg Philanthropies through a grant to the CDC Foundation.
 According to Circana, new product coding is managed to consistently meet or exceed releasing products that cover a minimum of 95.5% of total dollar sales at any given time.
 To account for the remaining share, Circana applies projection algorithms that ensure the released data is representative of both total U.S. and state-level sales.

 • September 24, 2019